duytng93/SCI_303_Assignment_2/README.md

 For Assignment 2_Question 2:\
    Run Assignment 2_Question 1.sln using microsoft visual studio 2022\
    There is no need for user input\
-   Employee intances are created in the main.cpp file\
+   Employee instances are created in the main.cpp file\
    Screen shot: https://user-images.githubusercontent.com/113152725/194182592-7683f302-51d5-470e-90de-85945b7d552f.jpg